armaan101/HuffmanEncoding/README.md

 Data Structures used implementation are Min Heap and HashMap.

 The project outputs :
--compressed string with lesser space requirement
+-compressed string with lesser space requirement<br/>
 -the characters and their corresponding frequency count -the characters and their corresponding code obtained -the reduction percentage obtained after comparing the size of the two strings obtained.